 Our family raises 150 meat birds each year, and we will can and freeze the meat to eat throughout the rest of the year.
-The breed we use most often for our broilers and roaster chickens is the Cornish Cross.
+The best chicken breeds for meat, the one we use most often for our broilers and roaster chickens are Cornish Cross chickens.
 We have found that this breed produces the best tasting meat chickens.
 Other meat chickens breeds are White Mountains or Red Rangers.
 They can be ordered from your local farm supply store, or online.

-Raising roaster chickens, or raising broilers from start to finish is the same process, regardless of the breed.
+Raising chickens for meat, such as roaster chickens, or raising broilers from start to finish is the same process, regardless of the breed.
 With the exception of different feed and time spent, raising chickens for meat is not that different than raising chickens for meat and eggs.

 until they are 2 weeks of age, then you will need to provide 1 sq. foot of space per bird until processing time.
 If you can provide them with 2-3 sq. feet of space per bird, they will have much more room to move around, and the floor will stay cleaner and drier.
 If you use litter for the flooring, it should be maintained to a depth that is dry and fluffy, somewhere around 6 inches deep.
 If you have them on fresh grass, moving their pen daily will keep them healthy.
 When they are on excessively wet, caked, or dirty litter or ground, they can develop breast blisters.
 Breast blisters can easily lead to a loss of that meat.

 Having constant access to clean water is a key to bird health.
 You will want to refresh their water on a regular basis.
 This means at least once a day, twice when it’s hotter outside.
 We have added pennies to the watering bases to encourage them to peck at the shiny objects and drink more.
 Placing a light yard sprinkler by the waterers will give them a “shower” as they get a drink.
 This will help cool them off.